fricative/20seconds/README.md

-# 20seconds
-a game in memory of the past time at parry hall
+a small browser game created while learning React. to commemorate the past time at Parry Hall

+to run it in browser:

+`yarn install`

+`yarn start`